nub06/pidestore/README.md

 # pidestore
-a java project using factory and design patterns
+a java project used factory and design patterns